The Medical Misdiagnosis Crisis and You

 A personal injury attorney may be able to obtain substantial compensation in misdiagnosis cases.
 This compensation can include money for economic losses, such as revision surgery medical bills, and noneconomic losses, such as pain and suffering.
 Additionally, Harris County juries are permitted to award punitive damages in some medical malpractice claims.
 These damages punish the defendant’s wrongful conduct and deter future misdeeds.

 However, not every case of medical malpractice is equal.
-Over the years, Texas lawmakers have adopted a number of tort reform measures, like damage caps and procedural hurdles such as strict expert reports.
+Over the years, Texas lawmakers have adopted several tort reform measures, like damage caps and procedural hurdles such as strict expert reports.
 These obstacles are usually difficult, but not necessarily impossible, to overcome.

 What Causes Medical Misdiagnosis?